 Action: President Nuris, Vice President Holober and Trustee Goodman voting Aye.
-Trustee Pimentel and Trustee Petrides abstain.
-The motion passed.
+Trustee

-Approval of Personnel Items: Changes in Assignment, Compensation, Placement, Leaves, Staff Allocations and Classification of Academic and Classified Personnel (21-01-4A) (Time Stamp: 02:02:36)
+Approval of Personnel Items: Changes in Assignment, Compensation, Placement, Leaves, Staff Allocations and Classification of Academic and Classified Personnel (21-01-4A)

 Summary of Discussion: Trustee Pimentel asked about the creation of the new District Public Information Officer position and what the District's current operations for marketing, public information and community outreach look like.
 Chancellor Claire responded that each College has a Marketing & Community Relations Department and at the District level the Public Information Officer is the Chief of Staff.
 Trustee Pimentel said there are areas for improvement when it comes to responding to public inquiries, community outreach and recruitment.